 Notes

-- You can substitute boneless skinless chicken thighs for chicken breasts if desired.
-Just make sure you cut the chicken into bite sized cubes, regardless of what cut of chicken you use.
+- Chicken: You can use boneless skinless chicken thighs instead chicken breasts if you prefer more flavor.
+Just make sure you cut the chicken into bite size cubes and please note you may need to increase the cooking time.

-- If spinach isn’t your thing, kale is a delicious substitution.
+- Spinach: If spinach isn’t your thing, kale is a delicious substitution.

 Nutrition